henley-regatta/adventofcode2021/README.md

   * `python/day6part1.py` - Simple iterator algorithm, gets the answer in a second.
   Look, I can tell part2 is going to go all algorithmic-explosion, I just can't see how yet.
 Let's go have a look...
+  * `python/day6part2.py` - Ah there it is.
+Amazing how finely-tuned that input was so that part 1 is "easy" but part 2 is "hard".
+Fortunately, fish fall into discrete age ranges so we can put them into buckets by age and work with them en masse.
+As a result, part2 executes 20 times faster than part 1 even after extending 80->256 days.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.